 - acknowledge a student’s professional development e.g. presentation of a paper at an International Conference

 - enhance a student’s employability through generic training, e.g., Careers Workshops, Computer literacy.

 Each student will be assigned a primary Supervisor(s) and a Graduate Research Committee made up of experienced researchers to plan their programme of study and to provide on-going support to their research.

 Modules may be taken from approved structured PhD modules as per College regulations.
-Students must take 40 ECTS of discipline specific modules and 30 ECTS of transferable modules over the 4 years.
-For choice of modules see:

 - 17th Century French Literature, Linguistics, Translation Theory, Travel Literature, Realism and Fantasy.